 Gamification has been a hot buzzword in the learning space for awhile.
 All kinds of learning tech—from the LMS to the simple mobile apps—all claim to incorporate gamification.
-It’s why 80% of Forbes 2000 companies had plans as far back as 2014 to introduce gamification into their learning programs.
+It’s why more than 70% of Forbes 2000 companies had plans as far back as 2014 to introduce gamification into their learning programs.
 And it is why the gamification industry is growing at a rate of 46% while the LMS industry is shrinking at a rate of 36%.

 Gamification doesn’t work as an afterthought

 But in the rush to jump on the gamification bandwagon, the truth is that most learning technologies have simply bolted on some sort of gamification add on.
 Sure, it allows them to say they’ve got this covered.
 But because gamification has been an afterthought and not top of mind from the get-go, the features fall short of expectations.

 This approach has also caused confusion because the word has come to mean many different things.
 What do you think about when you hear the word?
 Badges?
 Game play?
 Rewards?
 These are definitely game mechanics that work.
 But when oversimplified, they don’t do anything to boost learning results.
 Is it any wonder many leaders still struggle to see their value?

 Gamification of learning is more than badging

 To truly use gamification in corporate training to boost memory and drive ongoing learning engagement, you have to do it right.
 This means, weaving in a number of game mechanics (game play, points, leaderboards and rewards) into the way learning is delivered to make it successful.
 Instead of being add-ons that don’t really have anything to do with the learning at all, you must have an overarching strategy to integrate game mechanics that make sense for driving a specific goal: